 4. Time Savings for Your Asset Manager

-Lastly, using the same firm for leasing and management can mean time savings and less headaches for the asset manager working on the property.
+Lastly, using the same firm for leasing and management can mean time savings and fewer headaches for the asset manager working on the property.

-For instance, when leasing and management services are provided by the same company, it’s more likely for both parties to attend leasing and management calls, ensuring that each have a more well rounded view of activities in the building.
+For instance, when leasing and management services are provided by the same company, it’s more likely for both parties to attend leasing and management calls, ensuring that each has a more well-rounded view of activities in the building.